HaarisKhalique/Publix-Schedule-Scraper/README.md

 #### 4. Complete Two-Factor Authentication using the Microsoft Authenticator.

 If you have not set up 2FA with your PASSPort account, set it up for use with Microsoft Authenticator.
-Selenium will then navigate to the latest schedule, obtain the HTML source, and close the browser.
+Selenium will then navigate to the latest schedule, obtain the HTML source, and close the browser automatically.

 #### 5. Authorize the program to view, modify, and create events